List of Linux distributions: Gentoo-based

 Gentoo is a distribution designed to have highly optimized and frequently updated software.
 Distributions based on Gentoo use the Portage package management system with emerge or one of the alternative package managers.

 Slackware-based

 Slackware is a highly customizable distribution that stresses ease of maintenance and reliability over cutting-edge software and automated tools.
 It is generally considered a distribution for advanced users.

 Android-based

 Android is a mobile operating system bought and currently being developed by Google, based on a Google modified Linux kernel and designed primarily for touchscreen mobile devices such as smartphones and tablets.
+Despite Android's core mobile focus, some laptop oriented derivatives like Android-x86 have come out over the years since its initial release.

 Source-based

 Other distributions

-The following distributions have not been categorized under the preceding sections.
+The following distributions are yet uncategorized under the preceding sections.